bishnulimbu/6thsemProjectLinuxGuide/README.md

-Below is a concise and professional `README.md` file for the LinuxGuide project, tailored for a GitHub repository.
+adb reverse tcp:8000 tcp:8000 //port forwarding for the mobile app access to backend url Below is a concise and professional `README.md` file for the LinuxGuide project, tailored for a GitHub repository.
 It includes an overview of the project, setup instructions, features (including the search functionality), and other relevant details.
 Since the project is a web app with a React (TypeScript + Tailwind) frontend and a Node.js (Express + Sequelize) backend.

 ---